primus/primus/README.md

 });
 ```

-The `spark` the actual real-time socket/connection.
+The `spark` argument is the actual real-time socket/connection.
 Sparks have a really low
 level interface and only expose a couple properties that are cross engine
 supported.
 The interface is modeled towards a Node.js stream compatible
 interface.
 So this will include all methods that are available on the